The Contemporary Austin is pleased to announce artist Tarek Atoui as the winner of the 2022 Suzanne Deal Booth / FLAG Art Foundation Prize.

 Michael Govan joined the Los Angeles County Museum of Art (LACMA) as Chief Executive Officer and Wallis Annenberg Director in 2006.
 In this role, he oversees all activities of the museum, from art programming to the expansion and upgrade of the museum’s twenty-acre campus.
 During his tenure, LACMA has acquired by donation or purchase more than 56,000 works for the permanent collection, doubled gallery space and programs, and more than doubled its average annual attendance to well over one million.
 Currently, the museum is in the process of building a new, state-of-the-art permanent collection building designed by Pritzker Prize–winning architect Peter Zumthor.

-Chief Curator & Director of Curatorial Affairs at The Contemporary Austin
+Former Chief Curator & Director of Curatorial Affairs at The Contemporary Austin

-Director, The FLAG Art Foundation
+Former Director, The FLAG Art Foundation

-Stephanie Roach has been the director of The FLAG Art Foundation, New York, since the institution’s founding in 2008, where she has developed and overseen more than fifty exhibitions with a range of guest curators, including those by Lisa Dennison, Jim Hodges, and Shaquille O’Neal, as well as in-house exhibitions featuring over six hundred established and emerging international artists.
+Stephanie Roach was director of The FLAG Art Foundation, New York, since the institution’s founding in 2008, where she developed and oversaw more than fifty exhibitions with a range of guest curators, including those by Lisa Dennison, Jim Hodges, and Shaquille O’Neal, as well as in-house exhibitions featuring over six hundred established and emerging international artists.
 At FLAG, Roach curated One, Another (2011) and Space Between (2015), a co-curated exhibition with Louis Grachos.
 She has been a member of the Leadership Circle at the Institute of Contemporary Art at the University of Pennsylvania since 2009 and a member of the Contemporary Circle at The Jewish Museum, New York, since 2016.
 Roach graduated magna cum laude with a bachelor’s degree from the University of Pennsylvania in 2005.

 Curator, The Chinati Foundation